damianhakert/damianhakert.github.io/source/handbook/general_onboarding.md

 * Create an account on our external / public [GitLab Server](https://gitlab.com) and have your manager grant access to the GitLab Enterprise Edition Project, Standard Subscribers Group and other projects / groups relevant to your role

-* Review our Team Agenda on the team's Google Docs for daily call
+* Review our [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) for daily call

 * Become familiar with [GitLab's Website](https://about.gitlab.com) and the following links: